alien-max/Data-Science/Titanic/readme.md

-Predicting the survival probability of the passengers of the Titanic ship with the decision tree algorithm
+Predicting the survival probability of the passengers of the Titanic ship with the decision tree algorithm - Accuracy = 82%